Search waiting | Matsusada Precision

 liquid inspection

 Near-infrared light is used in the inspection of liquids in containers.
-Since the wavelength of the light absorbed differs depending on the type of liquid, the spectrum of the transmitted light is analyzed to identify alcohol and flammable liquids.
+Because different types of liquids absorb light at unique wavelengths, analyzing the spectrum of the transmitted light makes it possible to identify substances such as alcohol and other flammable liquids.

 Matsusada Precision offers a wide range of products, including X-ray sources for baggage inspection and compact power supplies to drive metal detectors and liquid inspection equipment.